thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 I am from a village background & my village is not in a remote place in India.
 Even then, I never had any documentation other than my 10th and 12th certificate as evidence of my existence even when I went to pursue my masters degree (I am an Engineer mind you).

-Somehow now have to assume that the poor Poor & Illiterate somehow have documentary evidence dating as far back as 1980s, ~40years back to prove they were here before that?
+Somehow now have to assume that the Poor & Illiterate somehow have documentary evidence dating as far back as 1980s, ~40years back to prove they were here before that?
 Why?
 For what?
 Because a Hindu fascists want to use this as a wedge to further their bigotry & cruelty?

 Most rich people have documentation from quite a long time because they had land & so held decent amount of documentation, but what about all those vulnerable people who live in slums without much documentation?